KartikSharma907/KartikSharma907.github.io/_pages/contact.md

 ---
 layout: archive
-title: "Contact Me"
+title: "Get in Touch!"
 permalink: /contact/
-author_profile: false
+author_profile: true
 ---

-I am available via email if you want to talk about mutual interests, relevant work, or for a random anime conversation.
+I am actively looking for new research opportunities starting in fall 2022.
+If you think my research interests align with you and want to talk about mutual interests, relevant work, connect with me on LinkedIn or drop me an e-mail!

-Reach me at: f20180789@pilani.bits-pilani.ac.in or on Linkedin :)
+Reach me at: f20180789@pilani.bits-pilani.ac.in